 Environmental changes, deforestation and the spread of man-made pollutants are inevitably threatening the existence of natural materials and transforming nature as we know it.
-At the same time, new natural materials which are the result of environmental contamination are emerging, and man-made materials such as plastic are proliferating in our surroundings.
+At the same time, new natural materials, which are the result of environmental contamination are emerging, and man-made materials such as plastic are proliferating in our surroundings.

-In this project, Shahar Livne explores how people experience a matter which is originally regarded as synthetic, as a possible new natural material and how the qualities of the material can be a base for the design.
+In this project, Shahar Livne explores how people experience matter which is originally regarded as synthetic, as a possible new natural material and how the qualities of the material can be a base for the design.

 Information submitted by the maker and edited by the Future Materials Bank.